 The SketchUp to LayOut book is the essential guide for woodworkers, carpenters, architects, contractors, builders, and designers who already know the basics on how to use SketchUp, but are looking to create stunning presentations to visualize their ideas with their clients using LayOut.

 UPDATE 7/30/15: SketchUp to LayOut is now available in paperback!
 Due to popular demand, I've now made the book available in both digital and physical formats.
 If you want both, just choose the Professional Package or the Video Course package and you'll get the ebook instantly and the paperback shipped to you.
-Free shipping is included to most locations worldwide.
+Free US shipping is included.

 SketchUp to LayOut has received countless 5 star reviews on Amazon.
 Read them here, right on Amazon.
 Here are a few selected reviews: